 This course includes the knowledge, skills, and attitudes of nursing care related to the following: maternity patient, normal newborn and newborn with complications, pediatric patient, care of patients with sexually transmitted diseases, and pathology and care related to the urinary and reproductive systems (male and female).
 The clinical/laboratory component will help reinforce knowledge and skills needed with the birthing family, hospitalized child, well child care, and adult patients with selected medical and surgical conditions with a patient-centered focus.

 Prerequisite: NRS 108 with a grade of C or better.
-7 Semester hour(s) Lecture/Lab Hours: 4 lec/6 lab
+7

-NRS 110 - Foundations Med Surg Nursing I
+NRS 110 Foundations Med Surg Nursing I